Seaweed Foraging in Devon, Dorset & Cornwall

 Before the coastal plant and seaweed foraging course, you'll be emailed a comprehensive list of what to bring.
 This includes robust footwear (hiking boots or sturdy non - slip wellington boots) since we will be clambering over some fairly slippery rocks.
 It will be a low - tide forage so you won't need to get into the sea (!) but we encourage you to wear waterproof, comfortable and warm clothing as it can often be quite a lot chillier and breezier on the shore.

-We also advise that you bring a drink of your choice to enjoy with lunch, a hat and some sunscreen (if appropriate!), a pair of scissors or a penknife, and some mesh or ziploc bags, as well as a notebook and pen to scribble down some notes and interesting seaweed facts!
+We also advise that you bring a drink of your choice to enjoy with lunch, a hat and some sunscreen (if appropriate!), a pair of scissors or a penknife, and some mesh or ziploc bags as well as a notebook and pen to scribble down some notes and interesting and unusual seaweed facts!

 Can I bring my Dog?

-While we're a fan of four - legged friends, we've found that dogs can be very distracting to others on the seaweed foraging course as well as disruptive to wildlife on the shore, particularly birds.
-Sadly we don't allow any dogs on the foraging courses.
+While we're a fan of four - legged friends and find them very cute, we've found that dogs can be very distracting to others on the seaweed foraging course, as well as disruptive to wildlife on the shore (particularly birds).
+Sadly we don't allow any dogs on the course.

 Who is running the seaweed course?